tnarik/polyglot/README.md

 ## How To Use It
 When adding new posts and pages, add to the YAML front matter:
 ```
-lang: sv
+lang: es
 ```
 or whatever appropriate [I18n language code](https://developer.chrome.com/webstore/i18n)
 the page should build for.
 And you're done.
 Ideally, when designing your site, you should organize files by their relative urls.

-Polyglot works by associating documents with similar permalinks to the `lang` specified in their frontmatter.
+Polyglotter works by associating documents with similar permalinks to the `lang` specified in their frontmatter.
 Files that correspond to similar routes should have identical permalinks.
 If you don't provide a permalink for a post, ___make sure you are consistent___ with how you place and name corresponding files:

 ```
 _posts/2010-03-01-salad-recipes-en.md
 _posts/2010-03-01-salad-recipes-sv.md